philc/book-notes/arguments - school of life.md

     which we meet, in disguised form, the most important themes of psychology -- the tension between the longing for freedom and the fear of entrapment, the horror of constraint and the desire for protection, the risks of rigidity and the anxiety of chaos."
+  * "By contrast, it is sometimes our exposure to grim realities -- to bleak stories of war, to tragedies and misfortune or to places where nature is hostile (a barren desert; a cold, craggy, storm-swept island) -- that make our inner distress feel less important or pressing.
+We're more inclined to overlook our partner's annoying details in situations where having anyone at all feels like a privilege."
+  * Spouses "are generally no worse than any charming stranger, but as they are familiar, their every failing has had a chance to be minutely charted."
+  * "We need to mine the secret reality of other people and so learn that, beneath their charms, they will almost invariably be essentially 'normal' in nature -- that is, no worse yet no better than the candidates that we already have in our lives."
+  * "People concede points not when they're aggressively told they're wrong but when they feel loved.
+We get stubborn and withhold the truth when we're scared and suspect that the person challenging us hates us, means us harm."
 * A catalog of different types of arguments, what they mean, and their causes.
 * Intro
   * "Beneath the surface of almost every argument lies a forlorn attempt by two people to get the